jonathancavazos/oimproject/project-proposal.md

 We don't have an exact implementation plan, but we anticipate that we will import various python modules and libraries to create the application.

 ## Project Schedule
+We will be working on most of the project -- and the main functionality -- during Thanksgiving break as we will have more free time to dedicate to this application.
+We will touch up and maybe add some cool features after the break and presentation update.

 ## Collaboration Plan

 ## Risks